Getting your child ready to engage in the PDSB Online Learning

 ISRC and IPRCs

 In-School Review Committee (ISRC) and Identification and Placement Review Committee (IPRC) will be available to support the programming and well-being of students.
-For PDSB Online School students who are in special education classes, their placement from the IPRC process will be held for the child.
+For PDSB Online Learning students who are in special education classes, their placement from the IPRC process will be held for the child.

 Equity of access to devices

 We recognize that families may not have access to Wi-Fi or to devices that are necessary for distance learning.
 To help remove these barriers to learning, the Peel board has developed a plan to provide families who need it with these tools.

 In April and May 2020, the Peel Board distributed over 25,000 devices to students for distance learning.
 Peel Board students who choose the

 PDSB Online School may keep the Board-loaned devices to use for the 2020-21 school year, until they choose to return to school in person for the full delivery model.
 SEA technology has already been distributed to students who need it and they will continue to use it for the 2020-21 school year.